prince-ph0en1x/prince-ph0en1x.github.io/pages/4 - faves/44_faves_movies.md

     * The Hateful Eight
     * Murder on the Orient Express
     * Spirit: Stallion of the Cimarron
+    * When Nietzsche wept
+    * Waking Life
+    * Everything everywhere all at once
+    * The Seventh Seal

 * **Bengali Movies**
     * Goopy Gynen Bagha Byne